jhumelsine/jhumelsine.github.io/_posts/2023-10-03-facade-design-pattern.md

 ```
 The `ClientConnection` implementation hid all the complicated coordination interactions among `Reader`, `Writer`, `Listener`, etc. The cumbersome infrastructure was still there, but it was encapsulated within the `ClientConnectionImpl`.
 It wasn’t visible in my business logic.

-**I had created a Façade.** I showed my neighbor what I had created, and said, “You should provide a Façade to do this too.”
+**I had created a Façade.** I showed my neighbor what I had created and said, “You should provide a Façade to do this too.”
 He just stared at me.
 It never materialized.

 The online documentation was eventually written, but long after I needed it.
-We had the ability to generate a PDF file of the documentation for the entire middleware.
+I generated a PDF file for the documentation for the entire middleware.
 It was over 6,000 PDF pages!
 That’s enough to contain the sacred texts of several major religions with room left over for a Stephen King novel or two.
 The Communication Manager section alone was over 1,000 PDF pages.

 # Structure
 There is no structure with Façade.
 There are no nifty UML class diagrams.
 It’s all about intent.
 It’s about creating a Façade interface that presents more clarity for the Client Application.

 It’s just an implementation that delegates to other classes/objects.
 Each Façade implementation will be different, because the delegate classes and objects will differ in each scenario.

-Here’s a sketch of the `ClientConnection` Façade design from my story:
+Here’s a representational sketch of the `ClientConnection` Façade design from my story:
 ![ClientConnection UML Class Diagram](/assets/ClientConnectionUML.png)

 # Isn’t This the Adapter Design Pattern?